ankane/searchkick/README.md

   }
   ```

+  Update your application to handle this.

-3. By default, where conditions apply - equivalent to `smart_facets: true`.
-You can control this with `smart_aggs: false`.
+3. By default, `where` conditions apply to aggregations.
+This is equivalent to `smart_facets: true`.
+If you have `smart_facets: true`, you can remove it.
+If this is not desired, set `smart_aggs: false`.

 ### Highlight